BrokeWebDeveloper/AltSum/how.md

-# I'll Make a video based on it later I'll provide the link to it also
+# Here's the full link to the tutorial : https://youtu.be/zDo9M6r_muI
+# Created By : BrokeWebDeveloper